SS Delphic (1897)

-SS Delphic was an ocean liner of the White Star Line, built by Harland and Wolff in Belfast and completed on 15 May 1897.
-She worked the New Zealand trade.
+SS Delphic was an ocean liner of the White Star Line, built by Harland & Wolff in Belfast and completed on 15 May 1897.
+She was assigned to the New Zealand route.
 She was a fairly slow ship primarily intended for transporting emigrants and goods to New Zealand.
 Despite this, she made her first crossings on the New York route before joining the route to New Zealand.
 For twenty years, her service on this route was uneventful, with the exception of troop transport missions during the Second Boer War.